Real-Time Kinematics-Based Sensor-Fault Detection for Autonomous Vehicles Using Single and Double Transport with Adaptive Numerical Differentiation: Using Sensor Data in Single and Double Transport

-Table \ref{Tab:SensorData} enumerates the data available from onboard sensors along with the derivatives that are computed in order to evaluate all of the terms in \eqref{single_transport_resolve_B}, \eqref{double_transport_resolve_B}, and \eqref{acc_ddotE}.
-To compute these derivatives, we apply the adaptive estimation algorithm described in Section \ref{sec:aie_ase}.
+For ground vehicles, we assume that the azimuth $\Psi$ of the vehicle may vary with time, but otherwise, the vehicle remains horizontal, and thus the elevation $\Theta$ and bank $\Phi$ angles are identically zero.
+Table \ref{Tab:SensorData_ground} shows the data available from onboard sensors along with the derivatives that are computed to evaluate all of the terms in \eqref{single_transport_resolve_B}, \eqref{double_transport_resolve_B}, and \eqref{acc_ddotE}.
+To compute these derivatives, we apply AISE described in Section \ref{sec:AISE}.
+Figure \ref{fig:diag_vehicle_coordinate_frame} shows the coordinate system for ground-vehicle kinematics.
+Note that, for ground vehicles, we ignore the $z$ component of the radar and accelerometer data as well as the $x$ and $y$ components of the rate gyro.